-Both genders should avoid flashy jewellery and loud clothing at all times.
-A job interview is a chance to prove that your image is in line with a company’s values – save the experimentation until you know where you stand.
-This attention should also extend to your accessories such as your watch and shoes.
-Make sure you polish footwear and steer clear of statement timepieces – your interview should be focused on your talent and experience, not your sartorial nous.
+Both sexes should avoid wearing bright jewelry or loud attire at all times.
+A job interview is an opportunity to demonstrate that your image aligns with the values of the organization – reserve the experimenting till you know where you stand.
+This consideration should extend to your accessories, such as your watch and shoes.
+Make careful to shine your shoes and avoid wearing showy timepieces – your interview should be about your talent and experience, not your fashion sense.

 Iron it out

-To nail a finance interview, it’s worth ensuring that your appearance paints the best picture of your professional aspirations, potential and career goals.
-If you make an effort to appear credible, focused and business-like then you are more likely to be taken seriously and become a worthy contender for your ideal finance role.
+To ace a finance interview, make sure your appearance reflects your professional aims, potential, and career objectives.
+You are more likely to be taken seriously and become a worthy contender for your ideal financial career if you make an effort to appear credible, focused, and business-like.
 For Career advice in Australia visit Robert Half Recruitment Sydney.

 Neha Kale is a freelance writer and editor with more than six years’ experience in the media and finance industries.
 She has held senior editorial positions at various business and technology publications and specialises in online strategy, innovation, creativity and management best practices. .